Zheng0428/COIG-Kun/README.md

 Our approach closely follows the self-alignment method described by Meta, with adaptations to optimize the process:

-1. **Seed Data Selection and Model Training**: Initially, appropriate seed data are selected and inverted to train a label model (Myx) on a base model.
-Concurrently, using the same seed data, a preliminary chat model (M0) is trained following the Supervised Fine-Tuning (SFT) method typical of chat models.
+1. **Seed Data Selection and Model Training**: Initially, appropriate seed data are selected and inverted to train a Label Model on a base model(Yi Base).
+Concurrently, using the same seed data, a preliminary chat model (M0) is trained following the Supervised Fine-Tuning (SFT) method typical of Primary Models.

-2. **Labeling Unlabeled Data**: The label model Myx is then used to annotate preliminarily cleansed unlabeled data.
+3. **Labeling Unlabeled Data**: The Label Model is then used to annotate preliminarily cleansed Primary data.
 Cleansing involves filtering based on perplexity (ppl) and length, discarding data exceeding 512 tokens.

-3. **Instruction Data Generation**: Post-annotation, we obtain our first version of instruction data.
-Unlike the original project where both instruction and output data pairs are fed into M0 for scoring, our replication revealed limitations in M0's ability to discern high-quality instructions.
+4. **Instruction Data Generation**: Post-annotation, we obtain our first version of Labeled data.
+Unlike the original project where both instruction and output data pairs are fed into Primary Chat Model for scoring, our replication revealed limitations in Primary Chat's ability to discern high-quality instructions.
 We innovated by scoring only the instruction component, effectively filtering out noise and selecting high-quality instructions.

-4. **Output Data Refinement**: Upon manual inspection, we identified a mismatch between the unlabeled data (used as output) and the standard requirements for output in instruction data.
+5. **Output Data Refinement**: Upon manual inspection, we identified a mismatch between the Primary Data (used as output) and the standard requirements for output in instruction data.
 To address this, we introduced an additional step: refining the output data.
-Using M0's capabilities, the output (originally unlabeled data) is adjusted according to the instructions, making it more suitable as output for the instruction data.
+Using Primary Chat's capabilities, the output (originally unlabeled data) is adjusted according to the instructions, making it more suitable as output for the instruction data.

-5. **Framework Completion**: Our methodology concludes with the acquisition of a substantial volume of instructional data, achieved with minimal resource expenditure.
+6. **Framework Completion**: Our methodology concludes with the acquisition of a substantial volume of instructional data, achieved with minimal resource expenditure.

 ![Project Framework](Kun_white.Jpeg)